Table of contents

-The planisphere represents the most important circles of the celestial sphere for a certain point of observation.
+The planisphere represents the most important circles of the celestial sphere for a particular point of observation.

 For the case of a fixed position of the astronomical clock, the planisphere is not an interchangeable device (like in mobile clocks) but is painted straightly on the mater (where also geographical information is to be found).

-2 “movement” of a “fixed star” is not a contradiction; due to the rotation of the earth and the orbital movement of the earth around the sun these stars are actually not stationary for an observer; but the positions of the stars to each other (their relative movement) is more or less fixed
+2 movement of a fixed star is not a contradiction; due to the rotation of the earth and the orbital movement of the earth around the sun these stars are actually not stationary for an observer; but the positions of the stars to one another (their relative movement) is more or less fixed

 3. Astronomical clock in Münster